 The Subaru BRZ feels agile and light-footed.
 Turn in to a fast corner and it understeers only very slightly, but trail the brakes or lift mid-corner and that quickly turns into controllable oversteer.
 And at high speeds it feels very stable, thanks in no small part to a relatively long 2570mm wheelbase.

 The engine can be linked to manual or automatic six-speed gearboxes.
 The automatic box, which image-wise probably fits better to the Toyota version, comes with the three modes – Auto, Manual and Temporary Manual, the latter allowing downshifting via paddles behind the steering wheel.
-Both work well, but the manual is, fittingly for such a back-to-basics concept, more fun.
+Both work well, but the manual is fitting for such a back-to-basics concept.

 Subaru may describe the interior as pure, but some customers may regard it as spartan.
 However, the emphasis on basic functionality has its merits; from the driver’s seat you are confronted by a big rev counter, the speedometer sitting off to the left and the temperature and fuel gauges to the right.
 The design is clean but basic, and if readability at speed was the only goal, then they are a success.